Related Topics

 Vision loss is not an inevitable part of aging

 As older adults, we may view vision loss as a natural part of aging.
-However, most vision loss is the result of a medical condition, and any change to vision warrants a proper eye exam.
+Yet most vision loss is the result of a medical condition, and any change to vision warrants a proper eye exam.

 When all medical interventions have been exhausted, we may accept low vision as an unavoidable part of life.
 We may believe there is no way to avoid the dramatic changes blindness or low vision may cause, including job loss, social isolation, anxiety and depression, and greatly diminished safety and independence.
 Significant vision loss can also make it increasingly difficult to live independently and forces many older adults to move into assisted living facilities earlier than anticipated.